-In recent years, one of the most defining elements of the Canadian identity has been the country’s social policies — the collection of laws and regulations that govern how Canadians live their lives, and what kind of government-guaranteed benefits and protections they enjoy.
+In recent years, one of the most defining elements of the Canadian identity has been the country’s social policies — the collection of laws and regulations that govern how Canadians live their lives, and what sorts of individual rights the government is willing to protect and defend.

-Given that many Canadians like to focus on how their country is different from the United States, social policy is often seen as a window into the sort of values that make Canada a unique and progressive country — though it would be a mistake to suggest progressive social policy has no Canadian critics.
+Given that many Canadians like to focus on how their country is different from the United States, social policy is often seen as a window into the sort of values that make Canada a uniquely progressive country — though it would be a mistake to suggest all social policy is progressive or that progressive social policy has no Canadian critics.

 Whenever Canadians are polled about what makes them “proudest to be Canadian,” the Canadian health care system often tops the list.
-Beginning in the 1960s, Canada’s provincial governments began introducing government-run health insurance (sometimes known as medicare), which triggered the decline of most private health insurance, along with private clinics and hospitals.
+Beginning in the 1960s, Canada’s provincial governments began introducing government health insurance (sometimes known as medicare), to pay for hospital visits, operations, and other essential medical services.
 In 1984 the federal government passed the Canada Health Act which forced all provincial health plans to meet certain standards of coverage, and outlawed charging fees for medically-necessary services.
 Today, all Canadians are provided with comprehensive health insurance from birth through public health plans run by the various provincial governments (with funding help from Ottawa).
-The provincial governments generally run most hospitals and clinics as well, with doctors and surgeons charging governments directly for their services.
+The provincial governments now generally run most hospitals and clinics as well, with doctors and surgeons charging governments directly for their services.
+Very few privately-run hospitals or clinics exist in Canada these days.

-Abortion is a very controversial topic in contemporary Canada, and tops the list of things to avoid discussing in “polite company.”
+Abortion is a very controversial topic in contemporary Canada, and tops the list of things to avoid discussing in polite company.
 There are a number of passionate pro-life and pro-choice activist groups all over the country, prone to staging aggressive demonstrations and protests in order to ensure their opinions are heard.
-All of Canada’s political parties have pro-life members in their ranks, but they’ve been mostly unsuccessful in making the issue a mainstream topic of political debate.
-Since the 1990s, there has been a strong consensus among Canada’s party leaders that abortion is a topic too politically explosive to “reopen,” so the status quo stays.
+All of Canada’s political parties are officially pro-choice, however, and proposals to change Canadian abortion policy are almost never heard in mainstream political discussion.
+Since the 1990s, there has been a strong consensus among Canada’s party leaders that the “abortion debate” is a topic too politically explosive to reopen, so the status quo stays.
+This political consensus masks the degree Canadians themselves disagree about the issue however — a 2018 poll found Canadians quite evenly split when it was asked whether “there should be laws on abortion in Canada.”

 Liquor was associated with all sorts of social ills in early Canada, and at various times during the early 20th century most provinces experimented with banning the sale and production of alcohol in various ways.
 This era of so-called prohibition was not the magical solution many had hoped for, however, and by the 1920s, most provinces had changed their laws to re-allow the sale of alcohol, but only within certain tight regulations.
 To this day, Canadian provinces will often have complicated rules governing just how or where booze can be sold; in some provinces it may only be sold by special government-run liquor stores, in others the law may require hard alcohol and beer to be sold at different locations.
 Almost all forbid the sale of liquor at 24-hour shops like supermarkets and corner stores.
 Provinces generally allow citizens to brew (but not sell) their own beer and wine, but it is against federal law to make distilled liquor without a permit.